lextoumbourou/notes/notes/reference/videos/essence-of-linear-algebra/eigenvectors-and-eigenvalues.md

  Contrast that with normal matrix multiplication.
 It quickly gets complicated.

  The basis vectors are rarely Eigenvectors.
-But if your transformation has at least 2 Eigenvectors that span space, you can change your coordinate system so that your Eigenvectors are your basis vectors by [[Changing Basis]].
+But if your transformation has at least 2 Eigenvectors that span space, you can change your coordinate system so that your Eigenvectors are your basis vectors by [Changing Basis](permanent/changing-basis.md).
 The composed matrix will be Diagonal Matrix.

  So, if you need to compute the 100th power of a matrix, it's easier to first convert to an Eigenbasis.
 Perform the computation.
 Then convert back to the original basis.